la2050/archive/_projects/2015/re-ciclos-a-movement-by-bicycle-a-new-project-of-the-bicycle-kitchen.md

   communities and makes L.A. the best place to live.
 project_image: 'https://img.youtube.com/vi/a-kQryxgF4M/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/a-kQryxgF4M'
-'In one to three sentences, please describe your proposal.': >- Re:Ciclos is a Los Angeles-based project that recycles landfill-bound steel bicycles and redirects them into the hands of youth who redesign, re-fabricate and assemble them into cargo bicycles that are then distributed to communities, individuals, organizations/businesses that will use them in their everyday endeavors.
-Re:Ciclos seeks to empower students by offering an educational platform that puts their creations to work in their own communities and makes L.A. the best place to live.
 Where will you be working?:
   - City of Los Angeles
   - 'Bicycle Kitchen 4429 Fountain Ave, Los Angeles, CA 90029'